autolyticus/nzb/README.md

 ### From Binaries

 Binary releases can be found at the [Releases](https://gitlab.com/reisub0/nzb/tags) page.
+Select the version number, click the download icon and download `build`.
 Unzip `artifacts.zip` to obtain your binary at `target/release/nzb`.

-* Currently only `linux-x86_64` is supported, but I will support other targets once I figure out how to get cross compilation working on Gitlab CI.
+**Note: Currently only `linux-x86_64` is supported; support for other targets is planned once some issues with GitLab CI Cross compilation have been ironed out.**

 ### From Crates.io